 Overview

-In this section, you will set up a benchmark environment using Apache Tomcat and wrk2 to simulate an HTTP load and evaluate performance on an Arm-based bare metal instance.
-This Learning Path was tested on an AWS c8g.metal-48xl instance.
+Tomcat is a common client–server web workload that serves HTTP/HTTPS requests.
+In this section, you will set up a benchmarking environment using Apache Tomcat (server) and wrk2 (client) to generate load and measure performance on an Arm-based bare‑metal instance.
+This Learning Path was validated on an AWS c8g.metal‑48xl instance running Ubuntu 24.04.

 Set up the Tomcat benchmark server

-Apache Tomcat is an open-source Java Servlet container that runs Java web applications, handles HTTP requests, and serves dynamic content.
-It supports technologies such as Servlet, JSP, and WebSocket.
+Apache Tomcat is an open‑source Java Servlet container for running Java web applications, handling HTTP requests, and serving dynamic content.
+It supports Servlet, JSP, and WebSocket.

 Install the Java Development Kit (JDK)